The Good Solder

 Music card of a Buddha Machine

 My father showed me how to solder when I was young.
-The first thing I remember him soldering was an X-Wing Fighter from Star Wars.
-The wires that connected its sound effects chip to the AA batteries got disconnected.
-He re-soldered them and restored the X-Wing and, later, other broken toys.
+The first thing I remember him fixing was my Star Wars X-Wing fighter.
+The wires that connected its sound effects chip to the AA batteries had come loose.
+He re-soldered them and brought the ship back to life.
+He fixed other toys too.

 Early this year I bought a broken Buddha Machine was made by the band FM3 on eBay.
-In the listing, the seller explained that it no longer worked and could hear some things rattling around inside.
+The listing said it didn’t work anymore.
+The seller added that something inside rattled when you shook it.

-Wire strippers, soldering iron, solder, wires and an orange Buddha Machine
+Wire strippers, soldering iron, solder, wires and my orange Buddha Machine 1

 The inside of the broken Buddha Machine